 First, consider a smaller ideation group.
 As the number of people on a team increases, the productivity of ideas per person decreases.
 That’s because when people work in groups—like the traditional brainstorming session—they’re often inhibited by social demands like being polite and waiting their turn.

-Or consider switching from brainstorming to brainwriting.
+Or consider using the brainwriting technique.
 In a brainwriting session, participants spend a set amount of time writing down as many ideas as they can, before a facilitator collects them all.
 This allows individuals to generate lots of ideas freely and without concern for criticism.
 One widely cited meta-analysis shows that brainwriting groups generated about two and a half times the volume of ideas generated by brainstorming groups—and a significantly greater percentage of their ideas were judged to be of higher quality.

 “Most people don’t want to believe that group brainstorming is inferior to individual ideation, at least for a finite amount of time, because we feel good in groups.
 Groups are stimulating.
 They make us feel all warm and fuzzy,” Thompson explains.
 “But it isn’t necessarily the best way to have a creativity and innovation meeting.”